Darnold-06/theredmountain/README.md

 # theredmountain

-David Arnold - Backend Devolper
-I coded the base of each page
+David Arnold - Backend Devolper - coded the base of each page

 Jack Mullins -